-Our policies cover you for the cost of replacing medication that is lost or stolen up to a limit of £300.
+Our policies cover you for the cost of replacing medication that is lost or stolen up to the limit shown in your policy wording.
 Simply call the 24-hour emergency service for assistance when abroad.

 These vary according to which cover plan you chose (Standard, Premier, Premier Extra or Premier Plus).
 Please view our benefits summary or if you have already purchased a policy, see your Schedule of Cover and Limits.

 Please enter your email address to save your quotation and have it emailed to you.